JeffSmith-ok/Fintech_Consultant_Payment_Ethereum/README.md

 ## Usage

-The following image presents the transaction app running in streamlit.
+The following image presents the code with the transaction processed in ganache and streamlit.

 ## ![Screenshot of the transaction running in ganache, fintech_finder.py and streamlit app running](Images/transaction.png) </br>